 Investing in the right equipment is crucial for the efficiency and quality of your pizzeria.
 One of the most significant purchases you’ll make is the pizza oven.
 While new ovens are available, opting for a used commercial pizza oven can offer substantial savings without compromising performance.
 Ensure the oven you choose meets your specific needs—whether that’s a deck oven for a crispy crust or a conveyor oven for high-volume capacity.

 Alongside the oven, you’ll need mixers for dough preparation, refrigeration units to keep ingredients fresh, and prep tables to streamline the workflow.
-Don’t overlook modern technology either; a robust point-of-sale (POS) system will facilitate smooth transactions and help manage orders efficiently.
+Don’t overlook modern technology either; a robust restaurant point-of-sale system will facilitate smooth transactions and help manage orders efficiently.
 Equipping your kitchen with quality, reliable gear sets the foundation for delicious pizzas and a successful business.

 Hiring and Training Staff